 1. Loss of Appetite

 Juice can make baby feel full, without actually giving them the nutrients they need to grow and thrive.
 If juice makes your baby feel full, they can start to refuse the breast milk, formula, and food they need to grow and thrive.

-If juice is not diluted correctly, the acid can be tough on baby’s tummy.
+If the juice is not diluted correctly, the excess sugar can be tough on baby’s tummy.
 One of the symptoms of juice that is too strong is diarrhea.

-While making your baby go poop can be a good thing in some cases, like when doctors recommend prune or pear juice if a baby is constipated, in most situations it is not an ideal side effect.
+While making your baby go poop can be a good thing in some cases, like when doctors recommend prune or pear juice if a baby is constipated, diarrhea could ultimately lead to dehydration.

 3. Tooth Decay

 We mentioned earlier in this post that fruit juice contains a lot of acids and it also contains a lot of sugar.
 Both of these things can be bad for baby’s teeth.
 Even if you make sure to give your baby their juice in a cup, it can still sit on their teeth and lead to tooth decay.

 4. Gas and Stomach Pains

 Babies have an immature digestive tract that makes it harder for them to break down sugars.
 Undiluted fruit juice, or juices that contain high fructose corn syrup, might cause your baby to experience gas and stomach pains when they try to break down the sugars.

 Any of these problems can cause pain and discomfort for your baby.
 If your baby starts to experience any of these symptoms, it might be a good idea to hold off on the juice for a while and give your baby’s tummy time to settle down.

 If you don’t take this step, the problems can continue to get worse and possibly lead to anemia, malnutrition, failure to thrive, and obesity.